 Garfield County Public Library blog was a single blog with multiple bloggers.
 Its title, “Library Loung” is appropriate—it resembled a staff room chat, wanderings on topics that would not be understood by most patrons.
 It did not have a focus.

 MabryOnline is another use of multiple blogs, this time in a school setting.
-Each administrative department (principal, nurse, cafĂ©, counsellor) had a separate blog.
+Each administrative department (principal, nurse, café, counsellor) had a separate blog.
 The identifying photos were good in each.
 Some were better at updating their blogs than others.
 The band’s blog looked the most professional.
 Teachers also had blogs, and feeds for these blogs were being encouraged.
-As with Darien PL, the fragmentation seems overdone.
-These blogs seem to be replacing a school newsletter, which would have brought the information together.
-Parents, fellow staff, and students, all potential readers of the blogs, might very well miss important information because it is so scattered.
+As with

 The Virginia Commonweath University Suggestion Blog seems to be well used.
 It has a focus—a “suggestion box” Q&A--and the comments are well worded, with responses by the appropriate staff member.
 It seems to be well used by both faculty and students.
 Multiple users, but with a narrower focus—this seems to work better.
 Again, I could see no link to the library website.